-Strategy For Leicester
+Chapter 4 Strategy for Leicester

 - 4.1 This chapter presents the main components of our Strategy.
 It contains the council's strategic policies for different parts of the city.
 It sets out the type, scale and broad locations of where new homes, infrastructure, open spaces, employment uses and shops will be developed in the period up to 2036.
-See Diagram 2 Growth in the Leicester Urban Area which identifies the strategic growth locations and transport links within and adjacent to the Leicester City administrative boundary. - 4.2 All aspects of development must meet rigorous standards of social, economic and environmental sustainability.
+See Diagram 2 Growth in Leicester. - 4.2 All aspects of development must meet rigorous standards of social, economic and environmental sustainability.
 The council has undertaken an appraisal of all the reasonable planning options for the Local Plan assessed against a range of objectives and sustainability criteria and this has guided the draft strategy.